 A month after his suicide attempt, I couldn’t sleep, eat, or get out of bed.
 I had isolated from friends and family, and no longer recognized myself.
 The trauma I experienced ate away at me everyday.
 It took me reaching this rock bottom to decide it was time to break up with my boyfriend and admit myself to an eating disorder treatment center.

 I learned a lot during my time in treatment.
 One of the biggest takeaways was learning the difference between care-giving and care-taking.
 When you look at these two words, you can notice the opposites of “giving” and “taking”.
 What differentiates these terms is the intention behind them.
 Care-taking is when someone is trying to help another person in a way that may actually enable them.
 For example, by making myself available to my ex-boyfriend’s every need, I fueled his addiction and personality disorder by not letting him reach rock bottom on his own.
 So I was “taking” from him in a sense to provide myself with a distraction and a purpose in life.

 Care-giving on the other hand is being supportive to someone, while also maintaining boundaries and accepting you cannot control their actions.
 Sometimes that means letting that person hit rock bottom, as much as it may break your heart.
 Most of all it means trusting that people have the ability to take care of themselves.

 Care-taking is another form of control, much like an eating disorder.

 By jumping to the rescue when someone is need, you are in some way trying to control their actions.
-It makes you feel better to be “in the know”, and allows you to have a small degree of regulation over others thoughts and behaviors.
+It makes you feel better to be “in the know.”
+And it allows you to have a small degree of regulation over others thoughts and behaviors.
 It also allows you to “disappear” in a sense, as you never focus on yourself and your sense of identity slips away.
-Eating disorders are also often about wanting to disappear; you may feel undeserving of taking up space in the world.
+Eating disorders are also often about wanting to disappear.
+You may feel undeserving of taking up space in the world.